Earthquakes on May 7, 2026

 3.2 km---✓ ReviewedUSGS →

-A magnitude 2.1 seismic event took place 7 km NNE of Amarillo, Texas on May 7, 2026 at 22:04 UTC.
+This magnitude 2.1 event was detected 7 km NNE of Amarillo, Texas on May 7, 2026, with origin time 22:04 UTC.
 At a depth of just 3.2 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 35.287°, -101.803°.
+Coordinates: 35.287°, -101.803°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-07